taprosoft/llm_finetuning/README.md

 Prompt template can be switched as command line parameters at training and inference step.

+We also support for raw text file input and ShareGPT conversation style input.
+See [templates](templates/README.md).

 ### Training (`finetune.py`)

 This file contains a straightforward application of PEFT to the LLaMA model,